-This leaflet contains important information about having an MRI scan of part of the tummy called the small bowel.
+This leaflet contains important information about having an MRI scan of the kidneys and bladder.
 It has been designed for you and your child to read together.
 It is important that your child knows what to expect when they come for the test so that it can be completed quickly and easily.